jacobp24/bookworm_rec/README.md

     - Book Title
     - This API was used to augment CMU data with ISBN Numbers to help for matching with Book Ratings dataset
     - ISBN numbers obtained via Google APIs also included in [data_raw/complete_data.csv](data_raw/complete_data.csv)
+    -
+### Cleaning and Processing
 A description of data cleaning, joining and preprocessing can be found [Here](bookworm/data/Data_Processing_Slides.pdf)

+### Data Limitations
+This project is a proof of concept, executed on a small dataset (~13K books  total after data cleaning), with some data sparsity even within those books.
+As such, some searches may return no or limited results.
+We'd love to see the work extended to a larger dataset!
+When a user tries to search based on a book or an author that is not in ourdataset, we let them know and encourage them to search another way.

 ## Local Setup and Environment